Finding Binomial Probabilities In Exercises 19–26, find the indic... | Channels for Pearson+

 Binomial Distribution

 The binomial distribution models the number of successes in a fixed number of independent Bernoulli trials, each with the same probability of success.
-In this context, it applies to the scenario of selecting consumers who value child labor-free clothing, where each consumer's response can be seen as a success or failure.
+In this context, the 'success' is defined as a U.S. adult believing that civil rights for Black Americans have improved.
+The distribution is characterized by two parameters: the number of trials (n) and the probability of success (p).

 Recommended video: